-- a) Market risk: Derivatives carry the risk of adverse changes in the market price. - b) Price Risk-The risk of mispricing or improper valuation and the inability of derivatives to correlate perfectly with underlying assets, rates and indices. - c) Liquidity risk This occurs where the derivatives cannot be sold (unwound) at prices that reflect the underlying assets, rates and indices. - d) Model Risk The risk of mispricing or improper valuation of derivatives. - e) Basis Risk This risk arises when the instrument used as a hedge does not match the movement in the instrument/ underlying asset being hedged.
+- a) Market risk: Derivatives carry the risk of adverse changes in the market price. - b) Price Risk- The risk of mispricing or improper valuation and the inability of derivatives to correlate perfectly with underlying assets, rates and indices. - c) Liquidity risk This occurs where the derivatives cannot be sold (unwound) at prices that reflect the underlying assets, rates and indices. - d) Model Risk The risk of mispricing or improper valuation of derivatives. - e) Basis Risk This risk arises when the instrument used as a hedge does not match the movement in the instrument/ underlying asset being hedged.
 The risks may be inter-related also; for e.g. interest rate movements can affect equity prices, which could influence specific issuer/industry assets.
 Correlation weakening and consequent risk of regulatory breach: SEBI Regulations mandates minimum correlation criterion of 0.9 (calculated on a 90-day basis) between the portfolio being hedged and the derivative instrument used for hedging.
 In cases where the correlation falls below 0.9, a rebalancing period of 5 working days has been permitted.
 Inability to satisfy this requirement to restore the correlation level to the stipulated level, within the stipulated period, due to difficulties in rebalancing would lead to a lapse of the exemption in gross exposure computation.
 The entire derivative exposure would then need to be included in gross exposure, which may result in gross exposure in excess of 100% of net asset value.

-14. Risks associated with investing in Tri-party Repo (TREPS) through CCIL securities and in Tri-party Repo trades are settled centrally through the infrastructure and settlement systems provided by CCIL; thus reducing the settlement and counterparty risks considerably for transactions in the said segments.
+12. Risks associated with investing in Tri-party Repo (TREPS) through CCIL:

+The Mutual Fund is a member of securities segment and Tri-party Repo trade settlement of the Clearing Corporation of India Limited (CCIL).
+All transactions of the Mutual Fund in government securities and in Triparty Repo trades are settled centrally through the infrastructure and settlement systems provided by CCIL; thus reducing the settlement and counterparty risks considerably for transactions in the said segments.
 The members are required to contribute an amount as communicated by CCIL from time to time to the default fund maintained by CCIL as a part of the default waterfall (a loss mitigating measure of CCIL in case of default by any member in settling transactions routed through CCIL).
 CCIL shall maintain two separate Default Funds in respect of its Securities Segment, one with a view to meet losses arising out of any default by its members from outright and repo trades and the other for meeting losses arising out of any default by its members from Triparty Repo trades.
 The Mutual Fund is exposed to the extent of its contribution to the default fund of CCIL at any given point in time i.e. in the event that the default waterfall is triggered and the contribution of the Mutual Fund is called upon to absorb settlement/default losses of another member by CCIL, the Scheme may lose an amount equivalent to its contribution to the default fund.
 Further, it may be noted that CCIL periodically prescribes a list of securities eligible for contributions as collateral by members.
 Presently, all Central Government securities and Treasury bills are accepted as collateral by CCIL.
 The risk factors may undergo change in case the CCIL notifies securities other than Government of India securities as eligible for contribution as collateral.